Hughes-Genome-Group/zegamiutils/README.md

 requests (pip install requests)

 ## Using in a Script
-Make sure the zegami module is in your syspath.Import zegamutils, then create a client supplying username,password and project then you can call methods (see below for examples)
+Make sure the zegami module is in your syspath.
+Import zegamutils, then create a client supplying username,password and project then you can call methods (see below for examples)

-**N.B.** The project is the identifier which is the url of your collections.
-It is the first part (before the hyphon) in the last segment of the url.
-For example if the url is zegami.com/collections/ztrbzvw2-5ccbf819f64c130001eb2cb2 , then the project would be ztrbzvw2
+**N.B.** The project id is the unique identifier which is present in the url of each one of your collections.
+It is the first part (before the hyphen) in the last segment of the url.
+For example if the url is zegami.com/collections/ztrbzvw2-5ccbf819f64c130001eb2cb2 , then the project id would be ztrbzvw2.

 ### Example
 ```